“Man-Eater”

 Do you feel hopeless?
 Like the cards are stacked against you?
 That no matter what you do, you’ll never be woke enough, feminist enough, compassionate enough, communicative enough?
 Have we set the standard for the ideal man so high that you’ve just kind of given up and settled for who you are now?

 Maybe we just want different things?
 Maybe men want women who don’t demand the divine masculine.
-Maybe their ideals for themselves differ drastically for the ideals that women crave in men.
+Maybe their ideals for themselves differ drastically from the ideals that women crave in men.
 Is there a way to bridge the gap?

 I think I’m so frustrated because I’m surrounded by incredible, astonishing women.
 Who are constantly working to improve themselves — they read books, do self-help exercises, go to therapy, journal, work out, learn new skills, lean on their support systems, follow their passions.
 They are willing and committed to doing the work to overcome their trauma, grow as a person, become a better human, invest in authentic relationships, do whatever it takes to love and accept themselves (even the ugliest, worst parts).
 I am surrounded by deeply courageous women and am convinced that 99% of other women are just as amazing.
 Plus, I’m seeing growth.
 I’m seeing transformations, metamorphoses in my friends — it’s not like their efforts are in vain.
 Maybe I’m not seeing the work that men are doing and that they handle self-improvement differently… But what I have seen are these astounding women in my life (including myself) continue to be gaslit, blamed, belittled, unempowered, kept in the dark, not being treated like the goddess they are, lied to, need I go on?